nepali-prabhat/basic-computer/README.md

-# CPU-SIMULATION
+# Simulation of Basic Computer (Computer Architecture)
-Logisim CPU simulation
+Logisim CPU simulation of a basic computer

 The Basic Computer Simulation Based on computer architecture book: